 You will need: Pair of cards with identical illustrations

 How to: Take a set of cards and lay them on a table.
-Give the corresponding set of cards to your toddler and ask him to place it beside the card with the matching image.
-Use verbal cues to encourage him to find it.
-Every time he finds a match and forms a pair, appreciate him with some reassuring words.
+Give the corresponding set of cards to your toddler and ask them to place it beside the card with the matching image.
+Use verbal cues to encourage them to find it.
+Every time they find a match and form a pair, encourage them with some appreciative words.
 Use simple images on the cards like that of a cat, dog or other objects that the baby can recognize.

 Skills developed: Object and pattern recognition, understanding pairs